-Honestly, roasted mushrooms with parmesan and pine nuts make a fabulous appetizer all on their own – just insert a decorative toothpick and arrange them on a cutting board or platter, maybe with some thin slices of buttered bread.
-You can also serve them as a side dish, of course.
-Some great main courses would include…
+Roasted mushrooms with parmesan make a fabulous appetizer – insert a decorative toothpick and arrange them on a cutting board or platter, and serve with some thinly sliced buttered bread.
+You can also serve them as a side dish.
+Some great main courses would include:

 - Steak: Who could resist a dinner of steak and mushrooms?
 This Reverse-Sear Steak is a classic, foolproof way to make tender, juicy steak every time.

 - Stuffed Chicken: Stuffed chicken is mouthwatering enough, but when you air-fry it, you’re practically guaranteed to have the most perfectly-cooked, moist and juicy chicken breast ever.
 The high convection heat just can’t be beat!
 Try this easy recipe for Air Fryer Stuffed Chicken Breast with pesto and cheese – it’s a keeper.

 - Pork Chops: The fresh thyme in this recipe won’t just enhance the mushrooms.
 It’ll play perfectly alongside a tender pork chop.
 For a creamy, dreamy dinner, pair your roasted mushrooms with Creamy Dijon Pork Chops.
 And please excuse me while I go drool.

 - Store leftover roasted mushrooms in the fridge in a sealed container for up to 4 days.

 - To reheat, bake at 350°F until warm.